 Consult a Skilled Bus Collision Attorney in New York

 An unforeseen injury can be hard on your family and you.
 If you were injured or lost a loved one in an accident, you should have a hardworking bus collision lawyer on your side.
 The Law Office of Michael H. Joseph, PLLC provides quality representation to injured individuals in New York and throughout the five boroughs of New York City.
 Our attorneys have handled a number of cases against the New York and Liberty Lines.
 If you were hurt as the result of someone else’s carelessness, do not hesitate to call us toll-free at (877) 580-6636 or contact us through our website today.
-The bus collision and bus accident attorneys in New York, NY and Queens, NY have years of experience handling accidents involving buses.
+The bus collision and bus accident attorneys in New York, NY and Westchester, NY have years of experience handling accidents involving buses.
 We have obtained favorable outcomes for our clients.
 After being in a bus accident, victims usually have a certain amount of time to file an injury claim before the statute of limitations runs out.
 If you need to talk to a New York City bus accidents lawyer, give us a call at (212) 858-0503.
-Our Queens NY bus accidents attorney will do everything to get you a favorable settlement.
+Our Westchester and NYC bus accidents attorney will do everything to get you a favorable settlement.